kitnil/guix-artwork/website/posts/bootstrapping-rust.md

 #### Limitations

-* mrustc currently does no borrow checking -- so memory safety of our rust 1.19.0 is mostly guaranteed in the sense of "someone else built rust 1.19.0 using another Rust compiler and thus ran the borrow checker already".
+* mrustc currently does no borrow checking -- so memory safety of our rust@1.19.0 is mostly guaranteed in the sense of "someone else built rust@1.19.0 using another Rust compiler and thus ran the borrow checker already".

 * The bootstrap chain is rather long.
 There are plans to extend